DJ Pied Piper and the Masters of Ceremonies

-DJ Pied Piper and the Masters of Ceremonies were a UK garage collaboration between producer and DJ Pied Piper and the emcees MC DT (responsible for the line "we're loving it, loving it, loving it"), Melody, Sharky P and the Unknown MC (Kamanchi Sly, formerly of the group Hijack).
+DJ Pied Piper and the Masters of Ceremonies were a UK garage collaboration between producer and DJ Pied Piper and the MCs DT (responsible for the line "we're loving it, loving it, loving it"), Melody, Sharky P and the Unknown MC (Kamanchi Sly, formerly of the group Hijack), who were active in the early 2000s.
 They are best known for their number one hit song "Do You Really Like It?".

 Musical career

-The group's debut single "Do You Really Like It?" gained the number one spot on the UK Singles Chart for one week from 27 May to 2 June 2001.
+In June 2001, the group's debut single "Do You Really Like It?" topped the UK Singles Chart for one week.
 It stayed on the chart for a total of 14 weeks during the summer of 2001.
 The track also appears on several albums of the UK garage compilation series Pure Garage.
-DJ Pied Piper and the Masters of Ceremonies can occasionally be heard as guests on DJ EZ's weekly UKG show on Kiss 100.
+DJ Pied Piper and the Masters of Ceremonies occasionally appeared as guests on DJ EZ's weekly UKG show on Kiss 100.

 In 2002, a mashup of "Do You Really Like It?" and Jammin's "Kinda Funky" titled "Kinda Wicked" was released on white label.